Why you need to be abreast of breast cancer

 Breast cancer happens when cells in the breast tissue grow abnormally.
-These cancerous cells usually form a tumour which can be felt as a lump or seen in a screening.
-Breast cancer is more common in women, but it also affects some men.
-For a woman, the risk of being diagnosed with breast cancer by the 85th birthday is one in eight.
+These cancerous cells usually form a tumour which might appear as a lump or be detected in a breast screening.

 Symptoms of breast cancer